 Matt: It is.

 Other people do the other way.
 They find that checking those things off exhausts them, and so in the afternoon, they can’t focus.
 Maybe they want to flip their day.
-Maybe they want their mornings to start out with the big things, the big focus, the development, the creative work and then use that more tired time to do the little things.
+Maybe they want their mornings to start out with the big things, the big focus, the development, the creative work, and then use that more tiring time to do the little things.

 Knowing yourself and how you work will help you structure your day better so that you’re more productive overall.